Last Updated on April 14, 2026 by Luis Cooper

 In my mix (AOD off, All-Systems GPS, HR on, one music session), I averaged two weeks per charge; long GPS days shaved that down predictably.

-COROS rates ~15 days daily use and ~38 hours GPS (standard), with shorter life in dual-band—exactly what I saw.
+COROS rates ~15 days of daily use and ~38 hours of GPS (standard), with a shorter life in dual-band—exactly what I saw.

 The 1.2″ transflective (MIP-style) touchscreen is built for outdoors—sun makes it brighter, not worse.